amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 # OAuth 2.0

 ## Overview
-Meraki APIs are RESTful APIs that customers and partners can use to programmatically manage and monitor Meraki environments.
+Meraki APIs are RESTful APIs that network administrators and developers can use to programmatically manage and monitor Meraki environments.
 Previously, you could access these APIs only through user-scoped API keys.

-Starting with this release, a new application-scoped authentication method based on OAuth 2.0 has been introduced.
-The OAuth 2.0 method replaces the application's reliance on user-scoped API keys and offers several benefits not available with user-scoped API keys.
+This document aims to explain the new application-scoped authentication method based on OAuth 2.0, detailing its implementation and benefits.
+The OAuth 2.0 method replaces the application's reliance on administrator-scoped API keys and offers several benefits not available with administrator-scoped API keys.

 ## What Is OAuth 2.0?

-OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data.
-Users do not need to reveal their credentials or API keys.
+OAuth 2.0 is a standard authorization framework.
+It enables integrations to access Meraki data.
+Administrators do not need to reveal their credentials or API keys.
 OAuth 2.0 is commonly used to allow access through delegation, particularly in the context of APIs and web applications.
 OAuth 2.0 provides a secure and standardized way for users to authorize third-party access to their resources while maintaining control over data.

 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)